-If you’re moving to Westhampton Beach, here’s everything you need to know about neighborhoods, demographics, populations, and beaches.
+If you’re moving to Westhampton Beach, here’s everything you need to know about neighborhoods, beaches, schools, and more!
 We understand the weight behind making the decision to move and built a state-of-the-art Westhampton storage facility to help out newcomers and locals and like.

 Whether you are planning a future move, you just recently relocated, or you’re curious to know more about this spot on the Southeast Coast of Long Island, here are the important facts about Westhampton Beach.

 Westhampton Beach is a dreamy incorporated village on the Southeast coast of Long Island, NY.
 Officially, it is in the town of Southampton, Suffolk County, New York, United States.
 The village was incorporated in 1928.